 Here are some examples of useful information at this stage of your relationship with your subscribers:

 Looking for more advice on how to set up a welcome series, what triggers to set for the emails, and how to time them appropriately?
-Check out this guide.

-2 | Abandoned Cart Flows
+2 | Abandoned cart series

-If you run an ecommerce store, it’s likely that people place products in their carts on your site but they never follow through with a purchase.
+If you run an ecommerce store, it’s likely that people place products in their carts but never follow through with a purchase.

-An abandoned cart flow is a series of emails you send to shoppers after they leave your site to remind them about the items they left behind and entice them into completing their purchase.
+An abandoned cart automation is a series of emails you send to shoppers after they’ve left your site in order to remind them about the items they left behind and entice them into completing their purchase.

 Need help setting up your abandoned cart flow?
-Check out this guide.

-3 | Browse Abandonment Flows
+3 | Browse abandonment series